invertase/react-native-firebase/docs/remote-config/usage/index.md

 ## Reading values

-With the defaults set and the remote values fetched from Firebase, we can now use the `getValue` method to get the value and use a number of methods to retrieve the value (same API as Firebase web SDK)
+With the defaults set and the remote values fetched from Firebase, we can now use the `getValue` method to get the value and use a number of methods to retrieve the value (same API as Firebase Remote Config web SDK)

 ```js
 const awesomeNewFeature = remoteConfig().getValue('awesome_new_feature');